Columba: Early life in Ireland

 A synod of clerics and scholars threatened to excommunicate him for these deaths, but Brendan of Birr spoke on his behalf.
 Eventually, the process was deemed a miscarriage of justice.
 Columba's own conscience was uneasy, and on the advice of an aged hermit, Molaise, he resolved to expiate his sense of offence by departing Ireland.
 The term "exile" is used in some references.
 This, too, can be disputed, for the term "pilgrimage" is used more frequently in the literature about him.
 A marker at Stroove Beach on the Inishowen Peninsula commemorates the place where Columba set sail for Scotland.
-He left Ireland, but through the following years, he returned several times in relationships with the communities he had founded there.
+He left Ireland, but through the following years, he returned several times to visit the communities he had founded there.

 Columba's copy of the psalter has been traditionally associated with the Cathach of St. Columba.
-In 574/575, during his return for the Synod of Drum Ceat he founded the monastery of Drumcliff in Cairbre, now County Sligo, near the battlefield.
+In 574/575, during his return for the Synod of Drum Ceat, he founded the monastery of Drumcliff in Cairbre, now County Sligo.